 Diet

 Christmas tree worms use their appendages to catch their prey, which consists of microscopic plants, zooplankton, organic detritus particles, and phytoplankton that float past them.
-They do not actively hunt.
-Instead, the species burrow down in a chosen spot, usually attached to coral, and wait for their food to come to them.
 They are considered filter-feeding species.

 Reproduction

-To reproduce, female Christmas tree worms release eggs into the water in the same area in which males have released sperm.
+To reproduce, females release eggs into the water in the same area in which males have released sperm.
 The eggs are fertilized and develop into larvae.
 The fertilized eggs then settle, as their parents have, onto coral heads, or perhaps onto a giant clam, and create a burrow where they’ll likely live for the rest of their lives.

 It’s believed that these worms can live up to forty years in a healthy environment.